LogIntelligence/PreLog/README.md

 ### 4.1.
 RQ1: Log Parsing

+We evaluate the accuracy of log parsing performed by PreLog.
+We compare PreLog with the top-performing data-driven log parsers, i.e., Spell, Drain, Logram, and SPINE; and the current state-of-the-art DL-based log parser, i.e., LogPPT.

+- Source code for Spell, Drain, and Logram is adopted from [LogPAI](https://github.com/logpai/logparser) and [empirical study](https://figshare.com/articles/software/Artifact_for_Guidelines_for_Assessing_the_Accuracy_of_Log_Message_Template_Identification_Techniques_/18858332).
+- We use the implementation provided by authors for [SPINE](https://doi.org/10.1145/3540250.3549176).
+- Source for LogPPT is adopted from [LogPPT](https://github.com/LogIntelligence/LogPPT).

 <p align="center"><img src="docs/images/RQ1-accuracy.png" width="1000"></p>

 <p align="center"><img src="docs/images/RQ1-robustness.png" width="500"></p>

+**Take-away points:**
+- PreLog achieves the best GA on 9 out of 16 datasets, a GA of over 0.9 on 12 datasets and 1.0 accuracy on seven datasets.
+- PreLog significantly outperforms data-driven log parsers and achieves comparable results with LogPPT.
+- The performance of PreLog can be improved if more labelled samples are provided, and it can achieve good results with 16 or more labelled samples.

 ### 4.2.
 RQ2: Anomaly Detection

+We compare PreLog with CNN, LogRobust, and NeuralLog, which are the state-of-the-arts on anomaly detection.

 - **_With Stable Logs_**: